NL33/electron-git/z-plans/z-later-next.md

 --loading micro word

 # Comparing Versions

+see apple notes of Wednesday, August 18, 2021.
+There are a variety of issues to resolve.
+Probably 2 hrs.+

 When show full doc, should hide the reference to any other docs and just show the selected doc.